Everything you need to get your child ready for university life

 Key dates

-To support your child in applying on time and planning their degree, it’s important to be aware of some key dates and deadlines, such as application cut-off dates, teaching period information, census dates and more.
+To support your child in applying on time and planning theirstudies, it’s important to be aware of some key dates and deadlines, such as application cut-off dates, teaching period information, census dates and more.

 Fees and costs

-Your UC study costs will depend on what category of student your child is, their course and how they'll be studying.
+Your UC study costs will depend on a number of factors including what course they have selected.
 Check the fees and costs you and your child will need to consider.

 Campus accommodation